Stability of non-degenerate Ricci-type Palatini theories: Introduction

 This method has its limits.
 We are restricted to non-degenerate theories, meaning theories for which the Legendre transformation is invertible.
 We also cannot find the dynamical content of the theory in general, only around specific backgrounds.
 If the theory is found to contain unstable degrees of freedom, this is sufficient to rule it out, but the reverse does not hold.
 It is possible for a theory to be well-behaved around one background but unstable around another.
 A theory may also contain new degrees of freedom around one background but not another.
 This can indicate a strong coupling problem \cite{Hindawi:1995cu, Golovnev:2018wbh, Pookkillath:2020iqq, BeltranJimenez:2020lee}.
 We find examples of both situations.
 We also find a projectively symmetric theory where perturbations around Minkowski space are unstable, showing that projective symmetry is not a sufficient condition for stability.

 In section \ref{sec:dof} we first introduce the relevant geometrical quantities and the action.
 We then make the Legendre transformation and introduce the auxiliary fields.
 We look at the degrees of freedom and stability in three cases: the general case when the connection is unconstrained, the zero torsion case, and the zero non-metricity case.
 We consider perturbations around the Minkowski background, and in the general case also around the spatially flat FLRW background, and find when kinetic terms have the wrong sign.
 We summarise our findings and outline open questions in section \refeq{sec:conc}.
+Some technical details are relegated to appendices \ref{app:con} and \ref{app:general}.